Black Woman Alopecia: All You Need To Know About This Hair Disease

 There are several things that we can do to reduce our chances of developing some types of hair loss.

 We black women love our unique, intricate hairstyles.
 However, since traction Alopecia is caused by mechanical stress on the hair and scalp over time, wearing loose hairstyles is ideal for preventing the condition.
 This means avoiding consistent weaves and tight braids.
 Instead, opt for a wash n go or twist out.

 If you prefer weaves or braids, that’s okay.
 Just make sure that your stylist doesn’t pull your hair tight.
 Also, give your hair and scalp a break between protective styles.
 These actions will help prevent the disease.

-Use of chemical relaxers, perms, hair color, and any other chemical treatments should be minimized or avoided entirely if you are trying to prevent the disease.
+Give your hair a break, and avoid excessive hairstyling.
+Allow appropriate intervals between installing styles that may cause tension.
+Though chemical services do not cause tension they can also aggravate the scalp.
+The use of chemical relaxers, perms, hair color, and any other chemical treatments should be minimized or avoided entirely if you are trying to prevent the disease.

 Keep Stress Under Control

 Don’t stress, get some rest!
 As seen manifested in alopecia areata, too much stress can spur adverse reactions in the body.
 It can lead to hair loss.
 Keep stress under control by utilizing stress management techniques.
 Some relaxation methods include deep breathing and exercise appropriate for you.

 Too much stress can be damaging to your entire body.
 It can lead to hair loss.
 So, if you find yourself stressed, use stress management techniques like deep breathing, yoga, or consult a medical professional for help.

 Eat a Healthy Diet

 Feed your body what it needs!
 Nutritional deficiencies contribute to some types of hair loss.
 Eat a well-balanced diet to ensure that your body does not lack the vitamins it requires.
 B vitamins are conducive to keeping our health and hair at its best.